mmdcoding/King-Darkness/README.md

-# 👑 King Darkness PvP Resource Pack
+# 👑 King Darkness PvP Resource Pack & Created By mmddmmm

 ## ⚔️ Overview
 King Darkness is a premium PvP resource pack designed with a dark, clean, and competitive visual style.